asokolsky/WholeHouseFan/README.md

 |      |  |  |1 |2  |3  |4  |  |  |RJ-11|
 |Sensor|  | |GND|DQ |GND|+5V|  |  ||

-If I decide to stick with a 3.3V MCU (higly likely) I will supply 3.3V to the sensors instead of 5V.
+If I decide to stick with a 3.3V MCU (likely) I will supply 3.3V to the sensors instead of 5V.
-I will need temerature sensors for:
+I will need temperature sensors for:
   * Network closet (in the housing with MCU/Display/Keypad)
   * Attic
   * North balcony